IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

-# AME-viewer
+# AME-NUBASE viewer
-Retrieves and displays AME2020 data entries.
+Retrieves and displays AME2020 and NUBASE2020 data entries.

-AME-viewer is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).
+AME-NUBASE viewer is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

-Please address any feedback to Jun Chen chenj@nscl.msu.edu
+Please address any feedback to Jun Chen chenj@frib.msu.edu

 ## Change history

+#### 2022-06
+New feathers are added, like doing a simple arithmatic calculation based on an input expression.
+See the updated instruction for details.

 #### 2021-10
 A simple instruction is included in the program and can be popped out by clicking on the "?" mark on the program window